MANHEP/maf-helpdesk/noether_faq.md

 - Expiry date of the account.
 - Required access to experimental or project data.

+If supervisors need accounts for multiple users, the admin team would appreciate it if they ask for them in one request rather than in individual requests.
+This will allow us to process them more efficiently.

 A3. **How many work-nodes does Noether have and what are their memory and CPU specifications?**

 There are presently 31 work-nodes: